GhomKrosmonaute/GhomKrosmonaute.github.io/README.md

 ## Card game

-# Price rules
+### Price rules

-Applied on [effects.ts](./src/data/effects.ts).
+Applied on card effects.
 These rules are used to calculate the price of a card.

 - 1 energy = 5M$ (exchange rate: x5)
 - 1 reputation = 10 energy (exchange rate: x10)